 Employers must consult with employees, following a specific process.
 Employers will be expected to accept any flexible working request which is feasible and reasonable.
-Whether its quality, performance, workloads or restructures; it's important the business isn't impacted by the flexible working.

 However there are many reasons that a business may use as a reason to reject a proposal which would not be considered legitimate.
 The following reasons have previously been deemed 'unreasonable'.